osuosl/streamwebs/docs/source/dev_docs.rst

 Testing
 -------
-The tests directory is located in streamwebs_frontend/streamwebs/ and contains three subdirectories: forms, models, and views, each of which contains files that test individual forms, models, and views.
-To run tests, you must be in the same directory in which manage.py is located, i.e. /streamwebs_frontend/:
+The tests directory is located in streamwebs_frontend/streamwebs/ and contains subdirectories (such as " models" and "views"), each of which contains files that test individual models, views, etc. To run tests, you must be in the same directory in which manage.py is located, i.e. /streamwebs_frontend/:

 ::